-OHSAA Regulations permit teams to participate in ONE preview in addition to their 4 scrimmages (9-12).
-Previews may be scheduled and played during that time period (August 1 - August 16).
-No Previews may be scheduled or played after August 16.
+OHSAA Regulations permit teams to participate in ONE preview in addition to their 4 scrimmages (9-12) prior to their first game.
+Previews may be scheduled and played during that time period (August 1 - before first game).
+No Previews may be scheduled or played after the school's first contest

 Previews may ONLY consist of a maximum of one-half the length of a regular season contest.
 Admission may be charged for Previews.
 Note Regarding Individual Participation: No Individual players is permitted to participate in more than 1 Preview.